 Platform · svyLab

 svyLab is a multi-tenant analytics platform I designed and built solo.
-It exists to model the reproducibility, auditability, and tenant-safety properties that regulated real-world evidence work requires — built on top of the open-source svy ecosystem.
+It exists to make survey-correct estimation reproducible and auditable by construction, built on top of the open-source svy ecosystem.

-This page is my narrative on what I built and why it matters for RWE infrastructure thinking.
+This page is my narrative on what I built and why it matters for any serious estimation program.
 For product information, see svylab.com.

 327